As an Amazon Associate, I earn from qualifying purchases you make on this website.

 That doesn’t mean waterproof.
 But it gave me some level of protection from the rain.
 My Fujifilm gear gave me confidence.

 Takahata Fudo-son is famous for flower festivals.
 Another one is for chrysanthemums in November.
-It is a little far, though.
+The temple is a little far, though.
 On the Keio Line, it is about forty minutes from Shinjuku.

+Let’s get back to the hydrangeas.
 The flowers are around the temple and on the hill behind it.
 There is no garden.
 It is very different from Hakusan Shrine.
-You won’t see hydrangeas in pots!
-And while you walk, you can discover the Jizo statues.
+There are no plants in pots!
+And while you walk, discover the Jizo statues.

 They are on the hill.
 There are eighty-eight Jizo statues.
 The pilgrim route in Shikoku inspired them.
 It’s pretty cool, and many of them have a quiz.
 If you know Japanese and are versed in Buddhism, you should breeze it!